aaronbloomfield/ccc/hws/daoweb3/index.md

 - [IERC721Metadata.sol](../tokens/IERC721Metadata.sol.html) ([src](../tokens/IERC721Metadata.sol)): this unchanged from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment
 - [IERC721.sol](../tokens/IERC721.sol.html) ([src](../tokens/IERC721.sol)): this unchanged from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment

+You will need the [IDAO.abi](IDAO.abi) file, which contains the ABI for the IDAO interface -- you'll need this when writing your Javascript code to interact with the interface.

 You will also need your NFTManager.sol file from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, and any other .sol files that are needed to allow that to compile (such as ERC721.sol, Strings.sol.
 Address.sol, etc.).

 The requirements on this section are intentionally vague -- the intent is to let you program your DAO any way you want.
 The only requirement is that your DAO must fulfill the spirit of the [IDAO.sol](IDAO.sol.html) ([src](IDAO.sol)) interface.
 As far as we are concerned, a proposal description primarily consists of a single string -- perhaps it's a URL, perhaps a statement, etc.